thxforall/web-dev-100d-challenge/README.md

 ### 38 Day

-Exercise & Construct Structture 2024-02-24
+More Construct Structure 2024-02-25

-- exercise
+- if, else if, else
-- boolean
+- boolean variable
-- if
+- Loops

-- comparison
+### 39 Day

-- &&, ||
+Exercise & Construct Structture 2024-02-26